drewhamilton/Skylight/README.md

 # Skylight

-Skylight is a Kotlin interface for providing sunrise, sunset, and other relevant details for a given location.
+Skylight is a Kotlin interface for providing sunrise, sunset, and other relevant details for a given location and date.

+**Heads up!** Pre-release versions up to 0.7.x used the legacy `java.util.Date` type in both parameters and return values.
+Starting from 0.8.0, context-appropriate `java.time` types are used, with a separate "backport" interface using [ThreeTenBP](https://www.threeten.org/threetenbp/) types for Android and other Java 6 consumers.
+In either case, moving from 0.7.x to 0.8.0 is a significant breaking change.

 ## Download
 [ ![Download](https://api.bintray.com/packages/drewhamilton/Skylight/Skylight/images/download.svg) ](https://bintray.com/drewhamilton/Skylight)